isar/isar/docs/docs/schema.md

 }
 ```

-All of these types can also be used in lists.
-For example, for storing bytes you should use `List<byte>`.
+All number types can also be used in lists.
+For storing bytes, you should use `List<byte>`.

 ## Nullable types

-It is important to understand how nullability works in Isar:
-Number types do **NOT** have a dedicated `null` representation.
-Instead, a specific value will be used:
+Understanding how nullability works in Isar is essential: Number types do **NOT** have a dedicated `null` representation.
+Instead, a specific value is used:

 | Type       | VM            |
 | ---------- | ------------- |